Lady Mary Karen Agar

 Last Edited=1 Jan 2013

-He was educated at Eton College, Windsor, Berkshire, England.1 He fought in the Battle of Khartoum in 1898.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Nile Expedition in 1898.1 He fought in the Boer War between 1900 and 1902.1 He was commander of the Guards Depot between 1911 and 1914.1 He fought in the First World War, where he was severely wounded.1 He was commander of the 2nd Battalion, Grenadier Guards in 1915.1 He was Temporary Brigadier-General of the Brigade between 1916 and 1917.1 He was Temporary Major-General of the 19th Division between 1917 and 1919.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was invested as a Companion, Order of the Bath (C.B.) in 1918.1 He gained the rank of Major-General in 1919.1 He was Temporary Major-General of the Light Division, BAOR in 1919.1 He was GOC of the London District between 1920 and 1924.1 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1924.1 He gained the rank of Lieutenant-General in 1930.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1932.1 He was GOC-in-Command of the Southern Command, India between 1932 and 1936.1 He gained the rank of General in 1935.1 He held the office of Aide-de-Camp to HM King Edward VIII in 1936.1 He held the office of Aide-de-Camp to HM King George VI between 1936 and 1938.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Petersfield between 1941 and 1952.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He gained the rank of Colonel between 1952 and 1960 in the service of the Grenadier Guards.1 He was created 1st Baron Jeffreys, of Burkham, co.
-Southampton [U.K.] on 12 July 1952.5
+He was educated at Eton College, Windsor, Berkshire, England.1 He fought in the Battle of Khartoum in 1898.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Nile Expedition in 1898.1 He fought in the Boer War between 1900 and 1902.1 He was commander of the Guards Depot between 1911 and 1914.1 He fought in the First World War, where he was severely wounded.1 He was commander of the 2nd Battalion, Grenadier Guards in 1915.1 He was Temporary Brigadier-General of the Brigade between 1916 and 1917.1 He was Temporary Major-General of the 19th Division between 1917 and 1919.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was appointed Companion, Order of the Bath (C.B.) in 1918.1 He gained the rank of Major-General in 1919.1 He was Temporary Major-General of the Light Division, BAOR in 1919.1 He was GOC of the London District between 1920 and 1924.1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1924.1 He gained the rank of Lieutenant-General in 1930.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1932.1 He was GOC-in-Command of the Southern Command, India between 1932 and 1936.1 He gained the rank of General in 1935.1 He held the office of Aide-de-Camp to HM King Edward VIII in 1936.1 He held the office of Aide-de-Camp to HM King George VI between 1936 and 1938.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Petersfield between 1941 and 1952.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He gained the rank of Colonel between 1952 and 1960 in the Grenadier Guards.1 He was created 1st Baron Jeffreys, of Burkham, co.
+Southampton [U.K.] on 12 July 1952.3

 Child of General George Darell Jeffreys, 1st Baron Jeffreys and Dorothy Heseltine